-- Transmit Antenna drop-down is the red drop-down to the right of the receive antenna drop-down.
+- The Close Button removes the slice from the Panadapter so it will no longer be accessible for receive or transmit audio. - The Lock Slice button locks and unlocks slice tuning.
+When blue slice tuning is disabled.
+This feature is useful to prevent accidental tuning. - The Quick Record button records the receive or transmit audio of the Slice Receiver.
+When a file has been recorded, the quick play button changes from Grey to Green Pressing the quick play button plays back the recorded audio.
+When the radio is in transmit mode, the recorded audio will be played through the transmitter. - Transmit Antenna drop-down is the red drop-down to the right of the receive antenna drop-down.
 It allows for easy control over which antenna is being used for the transmit audio.
-This selection is unique to the slice and changing it will not affect the Panadapter or other Slices. - To the right of the transmit antenna drop-down is the Filter Bandwidth Annunciator 12.0K.
-This displays the current bandwidth of the Receive Filter in KHz measurement. - The Split button SPLIT adds a slice receiver to the system and configures the pair for split operation.
+This selection is unique to the slice and changing it will not affect the Panadapter or other Slices. - To the right of the transmit antenna drop-down is the Filter Bandwidth Annunciator This displays the current bandwidth of the Receive Filter in KHz measurement. - The Split button adds a slice receiver to the system and configures the pair for split operation.
 The new slice receiver is set to a higher frequency than the original slice receiver, with the difference in frequency determined by the mode of the original slice.
 The TX indicator is set in the new slice, regardless of what slice in the system may have held it prior to pressing the Split button.
 Clicking the illuminated Split button removes the added slice receiver. - The Transmit Button enables Transmit (TX) for the slice.
-When transmit is enabled on the slice the button will highlight red LLAS.
+When transmit is enabled on the slice the button will highlight red .
 You can move the transmit capabilities between Slices by clicking the Transmit Button on another slice.

 - When clicked, the slice Indicator will collapse the Slice Flag for an unobstructed view of the Panadapter.
 This is commonly used when a Panadapter has a small width and height dimension.
 When collapsed, you will see the Letter Indicator, a smaller TX button and the tuned frequency. - Below the Antenna Drop-down Menus there are three DSP (Digital Signal Processing) annunciators.
 When illuminated in blue it is indicating that the corresponding function is enabled.
-NR ANE NR = Noise Reduction, ANF = Automatic Notch Filter. - The Minimized in blue, QSK is possible. - 14.099.160 The Frequency Display consumes the largest portion of the Slice Flag.
+NR ANF Noise Reduction, ANF = Automatic Notch Filter. - The less indicator shows when the radio is in a configuration that supports QSK operation.
+When illuminated in blue, QSK is possible. - 14.099.160 The Frequency Display consumes the largest portion of the Slice Flag.
 It represents the frequency of the Carrier of the individual slice.
 Clicking on this display will enable manual keyboard input of the desired frequency. - The S-Meter shows the power within the Receive Filter as measured in S-Units (6 dB per S-Unit).
 A sliding white marker shows the recent peak value on the scale.
 An S-Unit digital readout is shown to the right.
 Clicking on the digital meter changes it to a dBm meter.

-39.6.6 Slice Menus
+41.6.6 Slice Menus